“How Can I Serve You?” This one question captures the servant leadership, smart management mindset.

 The servant leader works to succeed, (in the same way anyone else works to succeed) to build better products, to improve critical processes, to see services delivered more effectively tomorrow than they were today.

-But in stark distinction, the one seeking to be a servant leader achieves those outcomes in a broader context of desiring for the people who make them happen, do well and thrive at home, at work and in life.
+But in stark distinction, the one seeking to be a servant leader achieves those outcomes in a broader context of desiring for the people who make them happen, to do well and thrive at home, at work and in life.
+This is the servant leadership smart management attitude at work.

 Beyond Commitment to Ownership